 The Public Affairs Intern will gain experience in written communications on bicycle advocacy in the sometimes contentious political environment of San Francisco.
-This internship will focus on how we grow and maintain a strong and positive presence online, in print and in the media in order to further our mission of promoting the bicycle as a means of everyday transportation.
-The Public Affairs Communications Intern will provide direct administrative support to the Communications Director and Graphic Designer.
+This internship will focus on how we grow and maintain a strong and positive presence online, in print and in the media in order to further our mission of promoting the bicycle for transportation.
+The Public Affairs Communications Intern will provide direct support to the Communications Director.

 What you’ll learn:

 - Introductory media relations;

 - Introductory online organizing;

 - How to write for journalists and the public across an array of media.

 Essential Roles and Responsibilities: